-- must explicitly state what is auxiliary paraphernalia in 9.2(a) (as this may cover a range of items including but not limited to physical accessories) and public decency in 9.2(d); - it appears that the function to licence exhibition venues is missing, this was set out in 8 Introduction.
-Should also provide temporary licences and reassess the need to classify all motion picture and/or video entertainment products (points detailed under Consultation Point 1); and - should also investigate other areas where public exhibitions are being made without recognition of intellectual property or copyrights e.g. on screens mounted in hired vehicles or in bars and restaurants etc. - what is the practicality of enforcement and testing of games to find a rating, most games do not reveal all of their graphics other than level which would require them to record regular game play for the entire game and submit that for review.
+- must explicitly state what is auxiliary paraphernalia in 9.2(a) (as this may cover a range of items including but not limited to physical accessories) and public decency in 9.2(d);

+- it appears that the function to licence exhibition venues is missing, this was set out in 8 Introduction.
+Should also provide temporary licences and reassess the need to classify all motion picture and/or video entertainment products (points detailed under Consultation Point 1); and submit that for review.
 It remains unclear who would submit this record and questionable whether it is worthwhile for the game manufacturer to submit this to a film board.
 In this instance it may be better to adopt the ESRB rating already on the box unless challenged otherwise.